 Some turnkey companies buy houses, fix them up, then resell them as turnkey investments.
 When it comes down to it, they’re no different from home flippers or wholesalers who make their profits by selling investors property with a very high mark-up.

-On the other hand, companies such Roofstock operate an online platform that puts real estate investors together with sellers of turnkey houses that have been thoroughly inspected and vetted.
+On the other hand, companies such Roofstock operate an online platform that puts real estate investors together with sellers of turnkey houses that come with a guarantee.
 They receive a small transaction fee, but that’s quite a bit different from some other companies that might mark-up a property by 30% or more.

 Lower risk-adjusted returns

-Since turnkey real estate is move-in ready with no needed repairs – and oftentimes already cash flowing with rents from qualified tenants – much of the risk has been removed from the investment.
+Since turnkey real estate is move-in ready – and oftentimes already cash flowing with rents from qualified tenants – some of the risk has been removed from the investment.
 Because there’s generally lower risk, there may also be a lower risk-adjusted return from turnkey rental property.